giulong/spectrum/docs/README.md

 Let's now see how to configure the available drivers.
 You can provide the configurations of all the drivers you need in the same `configuration.yaml`, and then activate the one you want to use in a specific run, as we saw in the [Selecting the Driver](#selecting-the-driver) section.
-All the drivers are configured via the `webDriver` node directly under the root of the `configuration.yaml`:
+All the drivers are configured via the `drivers` node directly under the root of the `configuration.yaml`:

-Be sure to check the `webDriver` defaults in the [configuration.default.yaml]({{ site.repository_url }}/spectrum/src/main/resources/yaml/configuration.default.yaml){:target="_blank"}.
+Be sure to check the `drivers` defaults in the [configuration.default.yaml]({{ site.repository_url }}/spectrum/src/main/resources/yaml/configuration.default.yaml){:target="_blank"}.

 ---